 Diversity on Campus

-In addition to natural friendships and interactions, there are also planned activities to direct cultural discussions and exchange.
-Programs vary each semester according to the unique needs of the current student body.
-Students also take an active role in organizing holiday celebrations, potlucks, parties, and music sessions that nurture communication and exchange.
-At least once a semester, students, staff, and community members take part in Culture Night during which participants gather to view and lead presentations on aspects of their culture, from traditional clothing and food to music and dance.
+In addition to casual social gatherings, the program offers activities to direct cultural discussions and exchange.
+Programs vary each semester according to the unique needs of the current group of participants.
+Students take an active role in organizing holiday celebrations, shared meals, gatherings, and music sessions.
+At least once a semester, students, staff, and community members take part in Culture Night where participants gather to share aspects and traditions from their cultures—from clothing and food, to song and dance.